Location and Land

 In addition, approximately 2.2km2 of prospective ground has been covered by ground geophysics, including deep penetrating chargeability and resistivity IP and magnetics.

 An Environmental Baseline Study (EBS) is currently underway (see news release dated September 17th, 2013), under the management of Story Environmental Inc. Surface and ground water testing/monitoring and benthic sampling has begun on the property.
 A weather station has also been installed on site as well as an air quality monitoring station.
-Story Environmental is located in Hailyburry and has completed EBS's for several projects in the Kirkland Lake area.

 First Nations communication is important to Orefinders with regard to the future development of the Mirado Property.